JunweiGong/negMIX/README.md

 ## Datasets

-pyg_data/ contains the 3 datasets used in our paper, i.e., Cora, CiteSeer, PubMed.
+pyg_data/ contains 3 datasets used in our paper, i.e., Cora, CiteSeer, PubMed.

 ## Code